praawt/developers/book/tutorials/how-to-retrieve-inventory.md

 The basic call to the API will give you back only the basic information.
 You can limit the amount of returned results with `limit` query parameter.
 The next page (if there is one) is linked in the `next` field.
 The `items` field contains the information itself.
-The `warnings` and `errors` fields contains eventual errors that might occur when retrieving the data from various external storages or data that failed [validation](../data-validation/data-validation.md).
+The `warnings` and `errors` fields contains possible events that might occur when retrieving the data from various external storages or data that failed [validation](../data-validation/data-validation.md).

 ```sh